-Alan Sumner has been coaching Geneva′s baseball team for 26 years consecutively and 27 years overall.
+Alan Sumner is set to begin his 28th season as the head baseball coach.
 During his career, which is the longest in Geneva College history, he has reached some significant milestones like becoming the only Geneva coach in any sport to reach 500 victories.
-With an overall record of 563-485, Sumner has won more games as a Geneva coach than any other in any sport.
+With an overall record of 588-538, Sumner has won more games as a Geneva coach than any other in any sport.

 Sumner began his Geneva career as a student-athlete.
 He still holds the school record for 183 consecutive games played.
 After graduation, Sumner became an assistant coach with the Golden Tornadoes prior to taking over as the head coach for one season in 1988 before taking over the reins for good in 1990.